Legislature(2021 - 2022)GRUENBERG 120

 insulting language, disrespectful language towards women,

-looks forward to further developing the definition of consent,
+MR. HOSKEN noted that he looks forward to further developing the

-activities; furthermore, CBIM objects the use of pressure,
+in intimate/sexual activities; furthermore, CBIM objects to the

-threats, or force in any physical or sexual encounter and
+use of pressure, threats, or force in any physical or sexual

-actively opposes incidents of rape, sexual coercion, and
+encounter and actively opposes incidents of rape, sexual

-assault.
-He offered his belief that this bill would further
+coercion, and assault.
+He offered his belief that SSHB 5 would

-define and help this particular teaching component.
-He went on
+further define and help this particular teaching component.
+He

-to discuss the program goals specifically developed for Alaska
+went on to discuss the program goals specifically developed for

-by ASAA.
-He said that many of the topics incorporated by CBIM
+Alaska by ASAA.
+He said that many of the topics incorporated by

-opined that the clarification and affirmative definition of
+for perpetrators.
+He opined that the clarification and

-consent in this legislation would strengthen the scholastic
+affirmative definition of consent in this legislation would

 2:09:17 PM